Quantitative Language Automata: Abstract

 \section{Abstract}

 A {\em quantitative word automaton} (QWA) defines a function from infinite words to values.
-For example, every infinite run of a limit-average QWA $\mathcal{A}$ obtains a mean payoff, and every word $w \in \Sigma^\omega$ is assigned the maximal mean payoff obtained by nondeterministic runs of $\mathcal{A}$ over~$w$.
-We introduce {\em quantitative language automata} (QLAs) that define functions from language generators (i.e., implementations) to values, where a language generator can be nonprobabilistic, defining a set of infinite words, or probabilistic, defining a probability measure over infinite words.
-A QLA consists of a QWA and an aggregator function.
+For example, every infinite run of a limit-average QWA $\mathcal{A}$ obtains a mean payoff, and every word $w \in \Sigma^\omega$ is assigned the supremum of the mean-payoff values of nondeterministic runs of $\mathcal{A}$ over~$w$.
+We introduce {\em quantitative language automata} (QLAs) that define functions from language generators, which represent implementations, to values, where a language generator can be nonprobabilistic, inducing a set of infinite words, or probabilistic, inducing a probability measure over infinite words.
+A QLA consists of a QWA together with a language aggregator.
 For example, given a QWA $\mathcal{A}$, the infimum aggregator maps each language $L \subseteq \Sigma^\omega$ to the greatest lower bound assigned by $\mathcal{A}$ to any word in~$L$.
-For boolean value sets, QWAs define boolean properties of traces, and QLAs define boolean properties of sets of traces, i.e., hyperproperties.
+Over the boolean domain, QWAs capture trace properties, and QLAs capture hyperproperties.
 For more general value sets, QLAs serve as a specification language for a generalization of hyperproperties, called {\em quantitative hyperproperties}.
-A nonprobabilistic (resp.\ probabilistic) quantitative hyperproperty assigns a value to each set (resp.\ distribution) $G$ of traces, e.g., the minimal (resp.\ expected) average response time exhibited by the traces in~$G$.
+A nonprobabilistic (resp.\ probabilistic) quantitative hyperproperty assigns a value to each set (resp.\ distribution) $G$ of traces, e.g., the minimal (resp.\ expected) average response time exhibited by the traces in~$G$ (resp.\ by traces sampled according to~$G$).
 We give several examples of quantitative hyperproperties and investigate three paradigmatic problems for QLAs: evaluation, nonemptiness, and universality.
 In the {\em evaluation} problem, given a QLA $\mathbb{A}$ and an implementation~$G$, we ask for the value that $\mathbb{A}$ assigns to $G$.
-In the {\em nonemptiness} (resp.\ {\em universality}) problem, given a QLA $\mathbb{A}$ and a value~$k$, we ask whether $\mathbb{A}$ assigns at least $k$ to some (resp.\ every) language.
-We provide a comprehensive picture of decidability for these problems for QLAs with common aggregators as well as their restrictions to $\omega$-regular languages and trace distributions generated by finite-state Markov chains.
+In the {\em nonemptiness} (resp.\ {\em universality}) problem, given a QLA $\mathbb{A}$, a threshold~$k$, and a comparison relation ${\mathrel{\triangleright}} \in \{{>},{\geq}\}$, we ask whether $\mathbb{A}$ assigns a value ${\mathrel{\triangleright}} k$ to some (resp.\ every) language.
+We provide a comprehensive picture of decidability and complexity for these problems for QLAs with common aggregators as well as their restrictions to $\omega$-regular languages and trace distributions generated by finite-state Markov chains.